Compound AI Systems Optimization: A Survey of Methods, Challenges, and Future Directions

 Methods in this category demonstrate how novel algorithms can leverage the power of proprietary LLMs for direct workflow design.
-However, effective engagement with these meta LLMs demands high token consumption~\cite{hu2024_ADAS} or multiple LLM inferences~\cite{su2025debflowautomatingagentcreation}.
-Moreover, evaluations on less powerful open-source models remain scarce.
+Nonetheless, effective engagement with these meta LLMs demands high token consumption~\cite{hu2024_ADAS} or multiple LLM inferences~\cite{su2025debflowautomatingagentcreation}.
+Also, evaluations on less powerful open-source models remain scarce.

 \paragraph{Flexible Structure, Numerical Signals} Completing our review, this passage describes methods that employ \emph{Numerical Signals} to refine $\Phi$ without posing fixed topology constraints.
 DyLAN~\cite{DyLAN} and GPTSwarm~\cite{zhuge2024_gptswarm} are methods in this category that do not involve model fine-tuning.
 DyLAN models multiturn debate as a temporal feed-forward network in which agents prompted with distinct roles are unrolled across layers.
 The system is optimized through pruning unhelpful agents and adaptively connect the surviving agents between consecutive layers.
 Rule-based algorithms are employed to score each agent’s importance, positioning DyLAN within the category that leverages raw system metrics as learning signals.
 GPTSwarm models $\Phi$ as a hierarchical framework composed of \emph{nodes} ($v_i \in V$), \emph{agents} (graphs that link nodes), and \emph{swarms} (composite graphs that interconnect multiple agents), then employs an optimization procedure to refine the edge connections among \emph{agents}.
 A parameterized probabilistic distribution $D_{\theta}$ is introduced to govern the connectivity within the swarm graph, which is then optimized using a gradient‐ascent variant of the REINFORCE~\cite{williams1992simple} algorithm, placing GPTSwarm within the class of RL methods.